What is foster care?

 What is the Department's goal for foster children?

 Public Law 96-272 is a federal law requiring that foster children return home as quickly as possible or that an alternative permanent arrangement be made for the children when this cannot be accomplished.
-The department works with the child's parents and foster parents and others to ensure that this law is upheld.
+The department works with the child's parents and resource parents and others to ensure that this law is upheld.